jpmurray/dotfiles/README.md

 ## Step 1 - Hello world

-- Have a new Mac;
+- Have a new Mac or a clean install;
 - Make the base setup for accounts;
 - Make all the updates;
 - Turn on disk encryption;